Logo

 How high will interest rates go?

 Despite staying stagnant over the last few months, inflation has begun to come back down again.
-If this continues across the rest of 2024, mortgage rates should come down further.
+If this continues for the rest of 2024, interest rates shouldn't go up, and instead should come down.
 However, it’s likely we won’t see sub-4% mortgage deals as standard until the end of 2024 or even longer.

 blog-image